How to Roll Over a 401(k) to an IRA: Step by Step

 Rolling Into a Roth IRA: What Changes

-You can roll a traditional 401(k) into a Roth IRA, but it is a taxable event.
-The conversion rules are different from a standard rollover.
+You can roll a traditional 401(k) into a Roth IRA.
+But it's a taxable event, and the rules work differently from a standard rollover.

 A traditional 401(k) contains pre-tax money.
 A Roth IRA holds post-tax money.
-If you roll a traditional 401(k) into a Roth IRA, you are converting pre-tax dollars to post-tax dollars.
-The entire amount rolled over becomes taxable income in the year of the conversion.
-There is no 10% early withdrawal penalty on the conversion itself (though earnings withdrawn too early from the Roth later may still be subject to penalty depending on your age and how long the account has been open).
+Rolling a traditional 401(k) into a Roth IRA means converting pre-tax dollars to post-tax dollars, and the entire amount becomes taxable income in the year of the conversion.
+No 10% early withdrawal penalty on the conversion itself, though earnings withdrawn too early from the Roth later may be subject to penalty depending on your age and how long the account has been open.

-Whether a Roth conversion makes sense depends on your current tax bracket, your expected tax bracket in retirement, the size of the account, and other factors.
+So when does a Roth conversion make sense?
+It depends on your current tax bracket versus your expected bracket in retirement, the size of the account, and several other factors.
+A large conversion can push you into a higher bracket in the year you convert, so this isn't a quick back-of-the-envelope calculation.
 The IRS publishes detailed rules on IRA contributions and conversions in Publication 590-A (opens in new tab).
-A large conversion can push you into a higher bracket in the year you convert.
-This is a decision that benefits from a tax professional's review, not a quick calculation.
+It benefits from a tax professional's review.
 The general principle: converting is more likely to make sense when you expect to be in a higher tax bracket in retirement than you are today, or when the account is small enough that the tax bill is manageable.

-If you have a Roth 401(k) (meaning contributions were already made with after-tax dollars), rolling it into a Roth IRA is generally a tax-free transfer, similar to the traditional-to-traditional rollover.
-Again, a direct rollover is the right method.
+If you have a Roth 401(k) (contributions already made with after-tax dollars), rolling it into a Roth IRA is a tax-free transfer, similar to the traditional-to-traditional rollover.
+Same advice applies: direct rollover is the right method.

 The Actual Steps

-First, decide where the IRA will be held.
-Open the account at your chosen custodian before initiating the rollover.
-The IRA needs to exist and be open to receive the funds.
-If you plan to have the IRA managed by an investment adviser, open the account under their advisory agreement before the money arrives.
+First, decide where the IRA will live.
+Open the account at your chosen custodian before you initiate the rollover.
+The IRA needs to exist and be open before the money arrives.
+If you plan to have it managed by an investment adviser, open the account under their advisory agreement first.
 Narstar manages rollover IRAs held at Interactive Brokers, starting at $100.
-If that is the direction you are considering, see how it works below before you start the paperwork.
-If you are still deciding on an adviser, understanding the difference between fee-only and fee-based structures matters before you sign anything.
+If that's the direction you're considering, see how it works below before you start the paperwork.
+Still deciding on an adviser?
+Understanding the difference between fee-only and fee-based structures matters before you sign anything.

-Second, contact your old 401(k) plan administrator.
-Tell them you want to do a direct rollover to an IRA.
-They will ask for the receiving custodian's name, account number, and often a letter of acceptance from the new IRA custodian.
-Get this paperwork from your IRA custodian first.
+Second, contact your old 401(k) plan administrator and tell them you want a direct rollover to an IRA.
+They'll ask for the receiving custodian's name, account number, and often a letter of acceptance from the new IRA custodian.
+Get this paperwork from your IRA custodian first so you have it ready.

 Third, confirm the check is made payable to the IRA custodian, not to you.
-The exact payable-to language typically looks like: "[Custodian Name] FBO [Your Name], IRA."
+The payable-to line looks like: "[Custodian Name] FBO [Your Name], IRA."
 FBO means "for the benefit of."
-If the check is made payable to you instead, you are now in indirect rollover territory with a 60-day deadline.
+If the check is made payable to you instead, you're in indirect rollover territory with a 60-day deadline.
+That's the situation you're trying to avoid.

-Fourth, once the money arrives at the IRA, it sits in cash until it is invested.
-This is an active decision, not an automatic one.
-The IRA custodian will not automatically invest it for you unless there is an advisory agreement in place.
-If you are working with a managed account, the adviser will invest it once the funds clear.
-If you are managing it yourself, you decide where to put it.
-Cash sitting uninvested in an IRA is still subject to the same tax treatment, but the investment risk of leaving it in cash is yours to account for.
+Fourth, once the money arrives at the IRA, it sits in cash until it's invested.
+This is an active decision.
+The IRA custodian won't invest it for you unless there's an advisory agreement in place.
+Working with a managed account?
+The adviser invests it once the funds clear.
+Managing it yourself?
+You decide where to put it.
+Cash sitting uninvested in an IRA still has the same tax treatment, but the investment risk of leaving it in cash is yours to account for.

 What We Manage After a Rollover

 A rollover IRA at Interactive Brokers is an account type we manage.
-Here is what that looks like in practice.
+Here's what that looks like.

 If you roll a 401(k) into a Rollover IRA at Interactive Brokers, we can manage that account under one of our three model portfolios.
 The account is yours, held in your name at IBKR.
-Narstar has trading authority to manage the investments.
-We cannot withdraw funds or transfer money out.
+Narstar has trading authority to manage the investments but can't withdraw funds or transfer money out.
 The rollover itself is something you initiate with your old plan and IBKR.
-Once the money is in the account and you have signed the advisory agreement, we match the account to the Income Portfolio or Growth Portfolio based on your goals and how long you plan to invest.
+Once the money is in the account and you've signed the advisory agreement, we match it to the Income Portfolio or Growth Portfolio based on your goals and how long you plan to invest.

-The advisory fee applies to the balance in the account: 0.60% annually for Income, 1.20% for Growth, 1.60% for Speculative, billed quarterly.
+The advisory fee applies to the balance: 0.60% annually for Income, 1.20% for Growth, 1.60% for Speculative, billed quarterly.
 The homepage shows the dollar amount at any balance.
-We do not charge a setup fee or a rollover processing fee.
+No setup fee.
+No rollover processing fee.
 The only fee is the ongoing advisory fee on the balance.

-One thing to be clear about: we do not help with the rollover paperwork itself.
-The process of contacting your old plan administrator and arranging the transfer is between you, your old plan, and IBKR.
+One thing to be clear about: we don't help with the rollover paperwork itself.
+Contacting your old plan administrator and arranging the transfer is between you, your old plan, and IBKR.
 What we do is manage the portfolio after the money arrives.
 Before you sign on with any adviser, ask how they get paid, what they invest in, and what happens if you want to leave.
-If you have questions about what the account would look like once it is set up, the contact form is the right starting point.
+Those three questions matter more than people think.
+If you have questions about what the account would look like once it's set up, the contact form is the right starting point.

 Questions About Rolling Over an Old 401(k)